 - 1. A transfer of service occurs only after there is agreement by the accepting physician to assume care. - 2.
 An order to transfer care to a different service should be entered. - 3.
-If the patient care is being transferred to a service which does not have prior knowledge of the patient, transfer documentation should be completed by the transferring service.
-This documentation should include a summary of the hospital course, significant diagnostic testing results and current relevant treatments and should be sufficient for the new service to assume care of the patient.
+If the patient's care is being transferred to a service which does not have prior knowledge of the patient, transfer documentation should be completed by the transferring service.
+This documentation should include a summary of the hospital course, significant diagnostic testing results, and currently relevant treatments and should be sufficient for the new service to assume care of the patient.
 The documentation should be available prior to a planned transfer and completed promptly after an emergent/unplanned transfer.

-E. ALTERNATIVE PLAN OF CARE:
+E. ALTERNATIVE PLAN OF CARE

 Code status is presumed to be a full code unless there are alternate code orders entered.

-Conversations with patients and families about alternate care plans should be documented in the patient's medical record.
+Conversations with patients and families about alternate care plans should be documented in an "Altered Code" note.
+This note type can be accessed in the Altered Code narrator in the electronic health record.

-F. CARE IN THE SPECIALTY CLINIC (NON PRIMARY CARE CLINICS)
+F. CARE IN THE CW SPECIALTY CLINICS (NON-PRIMARY CARE CLINICS)

-- 1. All care must be performed under the direction of a privileged Medical Staff provider or PHP. - 2.
+- 1. All care must be performed under the direction of a CW privileged Medical Staff or PHP Staff provider. - 2.
 Documentation should occur at the time of service and should comply with the documentation standards set forth by the Medical Staff. - 3.
-Providers are expected to call the Referring Provider after an assessment, if requested.
+Providers are expected to call the Referring Provider after an assessment if requested.